Belgrave Hall, Leicester

 Belgrave Hall, Leicester - past events

-Rempod activity on command, cold spots, orbs and K2 fluctuations, we were certainly not disappointed.
+Rempod activity on command, cold spots, orbs and K2 fluctuations, we have not been disappointed.
 There were shadow figures also seen walking past the window in the garden.

 Whist visiting the hall, our medium had this unsettling feeling of being watched from the bottom of the hall to the top of the first flight of stairs, so strong was this feeling she stopped twice, thinking somebody was behind her.. but no one was there.